songquanpeng/one-api/README.en.md

 <summary><strong>Deploy on Sealos</strong></summary>
 <div>

-> Sealos has servers located abroad, so no VPN is needed.
-It supports high concurrency, dynamic scaling, and stable operations for millions of users.
+> Sealos supports high concurrency, dynamic scaling, and stable operations for millions of users.

 > Click the button below to deploy with one click.👇